anandsinha07/weblogic-jms/README.md

             * The domain location is **/wls12213/user_projects/domains/base_domain**

 3. Go to **/wls12213/user_projects/domains/base_domain** and execute `./startWebLogic.sh` to start your weblogic server.
-4. If all went good, go to your browser and hit `http://localhost:7001/console/`, yuu should be able to see the login dashboard now.
+4. If all went good, go to your browser and hit `http://localhost:7001/console/`, you should be able to see the login dashboard now.
 Enter the username as **weblogic** and the password you already created.
 5. Congratulations!!
 You are in.